strapdata/elassandra/README.md

 * Every Elasticassandra node is a master primary data node.
 * Each node only index local data and acts as a primary local shard.
 * Elasticsearch data is not more stored in lucene indices, but in cassandra tables.
-** An Elasticsearch index is mapped to a cassandra keyspace, ** Elasticsearch document type is mapped to a cassandra table.
+- An Elasticsearch index is mapped to a cassandra keyspace,
+- Elasticsearch document type is mapped to a cassandra table.
-** Elasticsearch document _id a string representation of the cassandra partition Cassandra routing is implicitly based on the partition key.
+- Elasticsearch document *_id* is a string representation of the cassandra primary key.
 * Elasticsearch discovery now rely on the cassandra [gossip protocol](https://wiki.apache.org/cassandra/ArchitectureGossip).
 When a node join or leave the cluster, or when a schema change occurs, each nodes update nodes status and its local routing table.
 * Elasticsearch [gateway](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-gateway.html) now store metadata in a cassandra table and in the cassandra schema.
 Metadata updates are serialized through a [cassandra lightweight transaction](http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_ltweight_transaction_t.html).
 Metadata UUID is the cassandra hostId of the last modifier node.
 * Elasticsearch REST and java API remain unchanged (version 1.5).